Things to do in New York

 What is the Statue of Liberty made of?

 The Statue of Liberty is made of an iron frame with a thin sheet of pure copper plastered over.
 A total 31 tons of copper and 125 tons of steel has been used in the construction of the Statue of Liberty.
 Due to the pure copper plaster layer, the Statue of Liberty's original colour was a shiny reddish brown.
 Due to the corrosion and chemical reaction between metal and water over the years, scientifically called patination, it has turned blue green shade.
-The torch flame was initially coated with copper but during the 1916 rennovation, a lot of the copper durface was chipped off to install glass windows.
+The torch flame was initially coated with copper but during the 1916 rennovation, a lot of the copper surface was chipped off to install glass windows.
 This led to intensive corrosion as water and snow leaked in through the window panes.
 Hence, the original torch was taken off and displayed in the museum while Lady Liberty was given a freshly gold leaf coated torch to hold.
-What you see today is the replacement torch.

 How tall is the Statue of Liberty?